mkSol/CTEC227-Project/specifications.md

     What we are saying is a Greenwell employee uses a computer and we are listing that relationship in data tables.

-    Existing System
+### Existing System

 There is no existing computer based system.

-    What occurs as I have observed is that Mary down in accounting calls her best frind Sally on the help desk and she gets more memory for her computer while IT has 286's.
+    ~~What occurs as I have observed is that Mary down in accounting calls her best frind Sally on the help desk and she gets more memory for her computer while IT has 286's.~~

-    User Cases
+### User Cases

-    Frankly this needs some work
+    Frankly this still needs some work

-    Error Handling
+### Error Handling

 Log non critical errors
-      minimum information to user on failure
+Minimum information to user on failure

-    Security
+### Security

 Not in the scope of this project
 Users will use the Greenwell LAN ( local Area Network ) No access allowed outside the lan (Per Mr Greenwell)

-    Help
+## Help

+The GRIPE team will stage training sessions.